Key Metrics To Track Software Asset Management

 As an IT manager, understanding the importance of SAM and its role in your organization's IT infrastructure is critical to maintaining a competitive edge.
 By implementing effective SAM practices, you can ensure optimal software usage while reducing costs and mitigating risks, ensuring the success of your organization in the long run.
 Let's take a look at some of these key metrics.

-Essential SAM Metrics to Monitor
+Essential Software Asset Management (SAM) Metrics to Monitor

 IT managers can make informed decisions and take action to improve the overall management of their software assets through ongoing monitoring and analysis of the following metrics: